KotaroTanabe/MyMahjong/README.md

 Then open `http://localhost:5173` in your browser.

+The board layout places each player's area around the center.
+At this stage only the bottom player shows the actual hand and discard pile.

 ### Custom Game Setup

 The `useGame` hook accepts an optional `Game` instance.
 This is handy for tests